7zeb/newui-3/README.md

-# 7Zeb New UI Testing
+# Project NewUI
-This is the new UI testing for the 7Zeb Website!
+Learn more in the About page.